emmacadavra/creature-feature-react/TESTING.md

 I did enlist the help of several friends to try and use all of the functionality within the site to not only validate it but to also 'break it' to try to find bugs.
 That included:

 - Interacting with elements in ways that I didn't necessarily expect.
-- Some attempting to inject HTML/Javascript snippets into form posts.
+- Attempting to inject HTML/Javascript snippets into form posts.
 - Entering other unusual information into forms, such as just white spaces.
-- More tech-savvy friends testing security by trying to e.g. create posts masquerading as another users by sending requests directly to the backend (outside of the UI).
+- More tech-savvy friends testing security by trying to e.g. create posts masquerading as another user by sending requests directly to the backend (outside of the UI).

 ### **Testing and Quality Control Tools**

 I used a variety of methods to test my code as I went along, in particular making frequent use of console logs (_a LOT of console logs_) to track the journey of data being passed between functions or components, and to identify where the code stops working if I encountered errors, bugs, or generally undesired results.

-I am aware of the debug tools available in VSCode that could allow me to add 'breakpoints' and step through code but I unfortunately did not have time to properly learn and utilise this to comfortable degree.
+I am aware of the debug tools available in VSCode that could allow me to add 'breakpoints' and step through code but I unfortunately did not have time to properly learn and utilise this to a comfortable degree.

 I did leverage the following tools to help with my code quality during this project: